vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/01_pramANa-paddhatiH.md

 16.-17.
 It severs one's bondage of Sumsāra when it is uttered even once by that one.

-As the tie of the missile of Brahma, even though it be unfailing, was snapped at once owing to the distrust of the Rakshasas (in its power) to bind Hanuman, so Prapatti becomes ineffectual from the faithless- ness of men,
+As the tie of the missile of Brahma, even though it be unfailing, was snapped at once owing to the distrust of the Rakshasas (in its power) to bind Hanuman, so Prapatti becomes ineffectual from the faithlessness of men,
 </details>